loyjoy/welcome/documentation/process_building_blocks/PROCESS_BUILDING_BLOCKS.md

 A raffle with instant winner drawing.
 Build suspense and let customers know if they have won immediately.

 ## Language selection
-If multiple languages are available in the chatbot, customers can choose which language they prefer
+If multiple languages are available in the chatbot, customers can choose which language they prefer.

 ## Last name
 Ask for last name and store in CRM.